gopaldhanokar22/Microcontroller_8051/README.md

 ___________________________________________________________________________________________________________________________________________________________________________

-8. Title: Temperature Sensor (LM35) Interfacing with MCU
+8. Title: Temperature Sensor (LM35) Interfacing with AT89C52

 Objective:
-Write an Embedded C program to interface an LM35 Temperature Sensor with the MCU that performs the following tasks:
+Write an Embedded C program to interface an LM35 Temperature Sensor with the AT89C52 that performs the following tasks:

 Continuously read the temperature value from the LM35 sensor.
 Display the temperature value on an LCD display or Serial Monitor.